 We have already traveled the culinary world exploring flavors in our guide to 10 Iconic Beef Stew Styles: The Global Map.
 Now, it is time to focus on a dish that defines comfort food in the streets of Manila.

 You might find countless versions of this dish online, but I promise you something different here.
-Recipes may look alike, but they are never quite the same as when I share them with you.
+Recipes may look alike, but they are never quite the same as when shared directly from a professional kitchen.

 📝 Recipe Snapshot